ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 The use of a TLS session tickets {{?RFC8446, Section 4.6.1}} is RECOMMENDED.

-The authentication of the channel SHOULD be based on certificates for both the DM and each HNA.
+The authentication of the channel MUST be based on certificates for both the DM and each HNA.
 The DM may also create the initial configuration for the delegation zone in the parent zone during the provisioning process.

 ### Retrieving information for the Public Homenet Zone {#zonetemplate}